sajjad-007/REACT_NATIVE_EXPO1_MOVIES/README.md

 3. customize your metro.congig.js, change your input filed like below module.exports = withNativeWind(config, { input: './app/global.css' });

-# create (tabs),movies folder and add it to the \_layout.tsx file in our root directory.
+# create (tabs) and movies folder, add it to the \_layout.tsx file in our root directory.

 1. <Stack> <Stack.Screen name="(tabs)" option={{headerShown:false}}> </Stack>
 2. <Stack> <Stack.Screen name="movies/[id]" option={{headerShown:false}}> </Stack>
 3. [id].tsx for dynamic route, we will use it for movie's details

-# (tabs) folder will organize our navigation files.
+# (tabs) folder will organize our navigation files, (tabs) use for grouping a section.

 1. put index.tsx file from root directory to (tabs) folder, index.tsx will be our home page
 2. create \_layout.tsx
-3. create profile,saved,search files
+3. create profile,saved,search files (.tsx)
 4. we have to customize \_layout.tsx, add <Tabs> <Tabs.Screen name="index" option={{title:"Home",headerShown}}/> </Tabs>

 # types-> images.d.ts =>